2021 Sukma–Bijapur attack

-The 2021 Sukma-Bijapur attack was an ambush carried out by the Naxalite-Maoist insurgents from the Communist Party of India (Maoist) against Indian security forces on 3 April 2021 at Sukma-Bijapur border near Jonaguda village which falls under Jagargunda police station area in Sukma district of Chhattisgarh, leading to the killing of 22 security personnel and 9 Naxalites.
+The 2021 Sukma-Bijapur attack was an ambush carried out by the Naxalite-Maoist militants from the Communist Party of India (Maoist) against Indian security forces on 3 April 2021 at Sukma-Bijapur border near Jonaguda village which falls under Jagargunda police station area in Sukma district of Chhattisgarh, the ensuing gunfight lead to the killing of 22 security personnel as well as 20 Naxalites.
 The death toll was the worst for Indian security forces fighting the Naxalites since 2017.

 On 2 April 2021, separate joint teams of security forces launched a major anti-Maoist operation from Bijapur and Sukma district in the South Bastar forests.

 Background

 On 23 March 2021, five District Reserve Guard (DRG) personnel were killed and 13 others injured when Maoists blew up a bus carrying the security personnel with an Improvised explosive device in Narayanpur district of Chhattisgarh.
 The Maoists' group was aided by insurgents associated with the Maoist platoons of Pamed, Konta, Jagargunda, and Basaguda area committees with them nearly 250 in strength.

 Security forces had launched an operation after the presence of wanted Maoist leader Hidma in the area.
 Hidma, a tribal from Puvarti village of Sukma district, who heads the People's Liberation Guerrilla Army’s (PLGA) battalion number 1, is known for deadly ambushes.
 He joined hands with the rebels in the 1990s and leads around 180 to 250 Maoist fighters, including women.
 He is a member of the Maoists Dandakaranya Special Zonal committee (DKSZ) and he's also the youngest member of the CPI (Maoists) supreme 21-membered ‘central committee.’
 He carries a reward of ₹45 lakh.
 A charge sheet has been filed against Hidma in the 2019 BJP MLA Bhima Mandavi murder case by the NIA.
 Hidma is accused in at least 26 attacks, including the 2013 Jhiram Ghati massacre of frontline Congress leaders and Burkapal ambush of April 2017 in which 24 CRPF personnel were killed.